bariserkus/essential_setup/linux_setup/README.md

 * multimarkdown package: `apt install libtext-multimarkdown-perl`
 * cmark package: `apt install cmark`

-Install `ghostwriter` for markdown editor.
+Install `ghostwriter` for markdown editor using ppa and apt.
+Don't use snap as it has the older version.